 Leslie H. Tayne, an attorney who specializes in debt cases, says many of her clients end up in debt because they borrow to purchase things for their kids that they really can’t afford—from extracurricular activities to college tuition.
 The author of Life & Debt notes one overextended client who was spending $5,000 a month to board a horse and pay for riding lessons for her child.
 “There have to be limits,” Tayne says.
 If you don’t set boundaries when it comes to spending on your children, she says, you will almost certainly end up in debt.

 It’s important to let your children know from an early age what does—and does not—fit into your budget, advises Janet Bodnar, editor of Kiplinger’s Personal Finance magazine.
-“Laying a firm foundation will give you more leverage when their requests become bigger and more expensive,” she writes in a Money Smart Kids column from 2014.
+“Laying a firm foundation will give you more leverage when their requests become bigger and more expensive,” she writes in a Money Smart Kids column.
 For her tips on how not to cave in to your children’s every request, read her column, Saying No to Your Kids.